solidDoWant/infra-mk3/docs/setup-sx6036.md

    This is a pretty common/standard set of defaults for serial connections.
 4. Press the `RST` button on front of the switch, under the LEDs, for _at least_ 15 seconds.
-5. Wait for reboot.
+1. Wait for reboot.
 This will take a few minutes.
-6. Log in.
+1. Log in.
 The default username/password is `admin` and `admin`.
 The first login will take several more minutes for initialization.

 # Initial management configuration

 After factory reset, the switch needs to be configured for remote management.

-> [!NOTE]
-> If the switch does not have an Ethernet license already loaded, [the licensing steps](#load-licenses) may need to be performed manually via console interface, prior to configuring for Ethernet network management.

 Manually run the following over the console interface, after logging in (default credentials are `admin/admin`).
 This enables remote management via the top 1000Base-T port on the front of the switch:
 ```shell